AbrishDev/Admin-Dashboard-Travel-App/README.md

 - Tour Management

-View all tours listed in the system.
+View all tours listed in the system.<br>
-Add new tours with details such as name, location, price, capacity, description, and image.
+Add new tours with details such as name, location, price, capacity, description, and image.<br>
-Edit existing tour details.
+Edit existing tour details.<br>
-Delete tours that are no longer available.
+Delete tours that are no longer available.<br>

 - Guide Management